$\mathrm{H}\mathbb{F}_2$-synthetic homotopy groups of topological modular forms: Synthetic Adams Spectral Sequence

+via a change-of-rings isomorphism and the fact that $\cA$ is free as an $\cA (2)$-module.
+Here we let $s$ denote homological degree and $t$ denote total degree.

-Because $\cA (2)$ is a finite algebra, we can entirely calculate the $E_2$ page.
-This was done originally by Shimada-Iwai \cite{SI67}, where they write $\Ext^{*,*}_{\cA (2)}(\bF_2,\bF_2)$ as a finitely presented bigraded commutative $\bF_2$-algebra with 13 generators and 54 relations.
-Following the notation of \cite{BR21}, the generators and their Ext bidegree are given in \hyperref[Table 3.1]{Table 3.1} (see \cite[Table 3.4]{BR21} for all 54 relations).
+Because $\cA (2)\subset \cA$ is a finite algebra, we can entirely calculate the $\E_2$-page.
+This was done originally by Shimada-Iwai \cite{SI67}, where they calculate $\Ext^{*,*}_{\cA (2)}(\bF_2,\bF_2)$ as a finitely presented bigraded commutative $\bF_2$-algebra with 13 generators and 54 relations.
+Following the notation and lexicographic ordering of \cite{BR21}, we write the generators and their Ext bidegree in Table~\ref{E2gentable} (see \cite[Table 3.4]{BR21} for all 54 relations).
+We let $k=t-s$ denote topological degree or stem.